-Walla Walla’s Neighborhood Engagement Program is intended to facilitate neighborhood community, engagement, and ownership.
-It does so by providing an opportunity for individuals to plan and participate in programs that will contribute to the well-being of the street, block, or area in which they live.
+Walla Walla’s Neighborhood Engagement Program (NEP) encourages groups of Walla Walla residents to come together and actively partner in improving their community.
+It does so by providing an opportunity for people from all neighborhoods and backgrounds to work together to plan and participate in programs that will contribute to the well-being of the street, block, or area in which they live.

-To realize this goal, the Neighborhood Engagement Program partners directly with members of the community in order to address issues and ideas that residents themselves have identified as applicable and needed in their neighborhood.
+To realize these goals, the Neighborhood Engagement Program partners directly with members of the community in order to address issues and ideas that residents themselves have identified as applicable and needed in their neighborhood.

 Sound interesting?
 Simply identify an area in your neighborhood — from just a few houses to the whole block, or more — and you can be a self-starting Neighborhood Liaison!
 For more information or assistance, contact Cameron Conner at Cconner@wallawallawa.gov and check out our Neighborhood Toolbox at right to get started!